The Middle Ground Journal Submission Guidelines

 Submissions to The Middle Ground Journal will be accepted on a continual basis.
 For questions about the suitability of thematic topics, please contact the Chief Editor and, when doing so for the first time, please attach your brief curriculum vitae.
 We invite the submission of articles and essays, translations and reviews of books, films, and other materials related to world history or global studies.
 We also encourage reviews of world history and global studies textbooks and reflective presentations of teaching materials.
 While we publish invited reviews, we also welcome reviews of books and other materials you already possess but ask that you contact the Chief Editor before writing the review.
 The Middle Ground publishes two issues annually, spring (February to April) and fall (September to November), also on a continual basis.

-All submissions should be e-mailed to the Chief Editor as an attached file, to email@example.com.
-The format for submission is Microsoft Word, default layout, Times New Roman 12 pts font, double spaced.
+All submissions should be emailed to the Chief Editor as an attached file, to firstname.lastname@example.org.
+The format for submission is Microsoft Word, default layout, Times New Roman 12-point font, double-spaced.
 In the body of the e-mail message, include current contact information and brief biographical data that should appear with the article.
 Submission to The Middle Ground Journal in this manner will constitute your acknowledgement that you have studied these guidelines, and have agreed to the conditions therein.

 Please consult the current issue as a model for the preferred style.
 While we prefer the Chicago Manual of Style, as an interdisciplinary and global journal, we welcome other commonly accepted citation styles on a case by case basis; please, contact the chief editor about using an alternative citation style.
 We appreciate when authors thoroughly proofread their submissions.